Snapshot freshness warning

 The last 7 days ranged from 2.0 kg to 3.5 kg per day.

-Shows what is already fruiting, what is near harvest, and what is still too early to count toward a procurement promise.
+Shows what is already producing, what is close enough to count now, and what is still too early to promise.

 1 live lot